cpmpercussion/homepage/_posts/2017-06-22-microjam-at-boost.md

 type: post
 published: true
 meta: {}
+description: "We presented MicroJam this week at the Boost Technology and Equality in Music Conference at Sentralen, Oslo.
+The conference arranged a Tech Showcase"
 ---

 We presented MicroJam this week at the [Boost Technology and Equality in Music Conference](http://www.boost2017.com) at Sentralen, Oslo.
 The conference arranged a Tech Showcase session in Hvelvet, Sentralen's old bank vault with developers of music apps, synthesisers, robots and education software.